pdroalves/ore_lewi/README.md

-# Implementation of the ORE scheme proposed by Kevin Lewi
+# Implementation of the ORE scheme proposed by Lewi and Wu

 [University of Campinas](http://www.unicamp.br), [Institute of Computing](http://www.ic.unicamp.br), Brazil.